88-degrees/Book-of-Changes/appendix02s2.md

 1. 'He is welcomed in his advance upwards, and there will be great good fortune:' -- (the subjects of) the upper (trigram) are of the same mind with him.

-2. 'The sincerity of the subject of the second NINE, undivided,' affords occasion for joy.
+2. 'The sincerity of the subject of the second `NINE`, undivided,' affords occasion for joy.

 3. 'He advances upwards (as into) an empty city:' -- he has no doubt or hesitation.